 1. How much does a work-study job pay?

 From minimum wage to upwards of more than $20/hour (usually graduate student positions).
 Employers set the rate and the highly skilled/greater responsibility jobs tend to pay more.

 2. If I don't work, do I have to give the money back?

 Since you don't receive the money until you earn it, and you can't earn it without having a work-study job, there is no money to give back.
 The answer is "no."

 3. Do my earnings go to my student account?

-No, they go into your pocket in the form of a paycheck.
-You will need to budget it toward your college costs.
+No, work-study earnings are not disbursed to your student account and do not reduce your tuition bills.
+They are earned wages through employment that you’ll receive in the form of a paycheck.
+You will need to budget earnings towards your college costs.

 4. Who do I contact to be set-up on payroll?

 Contact the Human Resources administrator where you work.
 If unsure, ask your supervisor.
 Note: Payroll does not go through the Work-Study Office; students are paid directly by their department/employer.